hubertba/hubertba.github.io/README.md

 ## Bosch
 ### 2022 - now
 As an intern I cover the role of an "Technical Expert" for Continous Development Methods and Operations.
-I work with my team which is spread across Germany, Austria, India and Vietnam on enabeling 15.000 developers to develop in a modern methodology with state-of-the-art tools in a way so fullfill our legislative requirements for creating embedded software for the automotive industry.
+I work with my team which is spread across Germany, Austria, India and Vietnam on enabeling 20.000 developers to develop in a modern methodology with state-of-the-art tools in a way so fullfill our legislative requirements for creating embedded software for the automotive industry.

+## Bosch
+### 2024 - now
+Since september 2024 I officially also have the role as an head of agile planning strategy at our department.
+Focusing on getting the right mindeset and culture together with the most importantant basics of agility into the organization.

 # Special Higlights